 Server Persistent Storage

-Verdant only supports SQLite-backed server storage at the moment, but in two flavors:
+Verdant only supports SQLite-backed server storage at the moment.
+Each Verdant library is stored as a separate SQLite database.

 You import the type of storage you want from @verdant-web/server/storage